mgaynor1/nQuack/README.md

 **Figure 1**.
 Accuracy of nQuire, nQuack's implementation of nQuire, nQuack's best model, and a simplified version of nQuack across data sets.

 To examine the utility of this method, we examined 513,792 models based on both simulated and real samples.
 Figure 1 depicts the accuracy of our method across our included data sets.
 More information on nQuack's implementation of nQuire can be found on [our pkgdown site](https://mlgaynor.com/nQuack/articles/ModelOptions.html) and in the Appendix S1 in our publication.
 In Figure 1, the simplified version of nQuack only classifies samples as diploid or polyploid - though this is not ideal, it is accurate!
+Note, the overall accuracy of diploid vs polyploid is 98.3%.

 Before using this method, we suggest you read our manuscript and consider the many limitations to a pattern-based approach for determining ploidal level.